phonegap/ios-deploy/README.md

         -e, --exists                 check if the app with given bundle_id is installed or not -B, --list_bundle_id         list bundle_id
         -W, --no-wifi                ignore wifi devices
-        --detect_deadlocks <sec>     start printing backtraces for all threads periodically after specific amount of seconds
+        -O, --app_output <file>      redirect ios app output, only works in conjunction with --noninteractive --detect_deadlocks <sec>     start printing backtraces for all threads periodically after specific amount of seconds

 ## Examples